-The Pinnacles, our Sheffield student accommodation, is a short drive or tram ride from the Peak District, offering miles and miles of beautiful landscapes (keep an eye out for our trips later this year)!
+The Pinnacles, our Sheffield student accommodation, is a short drive or tram ride from the Peak District.
+Peak District is an amazing beauty spot offering miles and miles of beautiful landscapes- perfect atmosphere to improve your well-being.
+(Keep an eye out for our trips later this year)!

 Living in Wolverhampton?
-West and East Park aren’t too far away and are the perfect spots for hanging out with friends on a warm, sunny day.
+West and East Park aren’t too far away- perfect spots for hanging out with friends on a warm, sunny day.

 Our recommendation for Mental Health Awareness Week?
 Invite your loved ones for a walk and have an open chat about how you are both feeling.